Home Blog

 Please tell me what you’d do – the pants, the shirt or the jacket?
 Leave a comment on this post and help me decide.
 I’ll let you know tomorrow after I’ve spent another dressmaking class sewcrastinating.

-Plus size sewing review of Burda pants and Rebecca Page Toronto Tee
+Review of Burda pants and Rebecca Page Toronto Tee

 0